 Weather is probably the most well-known reason for power outages.
 It’s also the most common.
-Storms can knock down trees and tear down power lines and strong winds or flooding can damage co-op equipment.
-Wind and thunderstorms can be a cause for concern as well as a winter ice storm.
+Storms can knock down trees and tear down power lines, and strong winds or flooding can damage co-op equipment.
+Be weather aware during wind storms, thunderstorms and winter storms.

 Small animals also cause power outages.
 Squirrels, in particular, are notorious for climbing on electrical equipment and causing outages.
 Raccoons, foxes, possums, snakes and birds can also trigger disruptions.
 Even larger animals, such as bobcats, have been known to cause problems on electric poles.